berndporr/pyusbdux/README.rst

     ~/pyusbdux$ cd examples
     ~/pyusbdux/examples$ python3 ./realtime_plot.py

-The problem with Spyder is that it won't let your Python program terminate properly so that the USB-DUX board is not properly shut down.
+The problem with Spyder is that it won't let your Python program terminate properly so that you an examine variables etc. However, this means that the USB-DUX board keeps running even if it seems that execution has finished.
 If you then re-run your program it won't be able to talk to your USB-DUX.

-Bottomline: use Spyder for editing, run your program from the terminal.
+Bottomline: Use Spyder for editing, run your program from the terminal.
+Nver start your program from within Spyder.

 After an update still the old version is being used